 Juris Doctor/Master of Arts in Eurasian, Russian, and East European Studies

 J.D./M.A.E.R.E.S. degree candidates must satisfy course requirements for both the J.D. and M.A.E.R.E.S. degrees.
 In addition to the J.D. and M.A.E.R.E.S. degrees, a Joint Program Certificate will be awarded upon satisfactory completion of the program.
-Students undertake a four-year course of study comprising a minimum of 109 academic credits (76 credits of Law Center courses and 33 credits of M.A.E.R.E.S. work, with 9 credits of J.D. coursework counted toward the M.A.E.R.E.S. degree and 9 credits of M.A.E.R.E.S. coursework counted toward the J.D.).
+Students undertake a four-year course of study comprising a minimum of 109 academic credits (79 credits of Law Center courses and 30 credits of M.A.E.R.E.S. work, with 6 credits of J.D. coursework counted toward the M.A.E.R.E.S. degree requirements and 6 credits of M.A.E.R.E.S. coursework counted toward the J.D. degree requirements).

 Candidates for this joint degree must meet the graduation requirements and satisfy the academic standards of both programs (for J.D. program requirements, see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies).